Skip to the main content

 Psychiatric Nurse

-Psychiatric nurses provide professional nursing and mental health nursing services.
+Psychiatric nurses provide professional and mental-health nursing services.
 They promote and help people restore and maintain good mental health.

 Also Known As